-As per the requirements of the Conditions of Approval (COA) the Broken Hill biodiversity offset site is required to be monitored and the results reported annually to the NSW Office of Environment and Heritage (OEH).
+As per the requirements of the Conditions of Approval (COA) the Broken Hill biodiversity offset site is required to be monitored and the results reported annually to the Department of Planning, Industry and Environment (DPIE).
 Condition C5(b) specifically states that the biodiversity outcome to be achieved must 'improve or maintain' the biodiversity values of the site.
-This report outlines the results of the second monitoring survey for the offset site since the baseline study recorded in the Biodiversity Offset Management Plan (BOMP) by NGH (2013).
+This report outlines the results of the third monitoring survey for the offset site since the baseline study recorded in the Biodiversity Offset Management Plan (BOMP) by NGH (2013).

-Overall the recent monitoring results demonstrate that biodiversity values across the site have declined with regards to floristic diversity, coverage and quality when compared to the vegetation community benchmarks (DECC 2008), baseline survey results recorded by NGH (2013) and 2017 surveys.
-Prolonged periods of dryness have inhibited the growth of many plant species and a number of species were not able to be identified.
-It is likely that seed stock lay dormant within the ground.
-The decline in condition is likely to be caused by ongoing drought conditions.
-A return to average or higher rainfall conditions would likely allow for the recovery of the vegetation.
+Overall the recent monitoring results demonstrate that biodiversity values across the site have declined with regards to floristic diversity, vegetation cover and vegetation quality when compared to the vegetation community benchmarks (as published by DECC 2008), baseline survey results recorded by NGH (2013), and the Year 1 and Year 2 monitoring surveys.
+The decline in condition observed is likely to be caused by ongoing drought conditions.
+The prolonged period of dryness has inhibited the growth of many plant species and several species were not able to be identified or relocated during this round of monitoring as reproductive features were absent or the plants were not present.
+However, it is likely that the absent species are present as seed in the soil stored seed bank within the ground.
+A return to average or higher rainfall conditions would likely allow for the recovery of the vegetation and higher floristic diversity, vegetation cover and vegetation quality scores can be expected in the future.